adruomnfd/pine/README.md

 ```
 build/pine scenes/nspheres.txt result.bmp
 ```
-all the settings like spp or image size are specified in the scene file after rendering finished, you can find the result `result.bmp` in the same folder
+all the settings like spp or image size are specified in the scene file, and after rendering is finished, you can find the result `result.bmp` in the same folder
 <img src="docs/results/nspheres.bmp" width="600"/>